Bridge to let mortgages

 When added to the loan, it reduces the net amount you receive unless the loan is structured to cover it

-Keep in mind, bridging loans also come with valuation fees, legal costs, and sometimes exit fees—so it’s essential to review the total cost of borrowing, not just the monthly rate.
+Keep in mind, bridging loans also come with valuation fees, legal costs, and sometimes exit fees, so it’s essential to review the total cost of borrowing, not just the monthly rate.

-No, you don’t usually need a salary to get a bridging loan, unless you’re choosing to service the interest monthly.
+GET IN TOUCHNo, you don’t usually need a salary to get a bridging loan, unless you’re choosing to service the interest monthly.
 Most bridging loans don’t rely on income or affordability checks in the same way traditional mortgages do, because they’re secured against the property and repaid through a sale or refinance.

 If you’re not servicing the interest monthly, the lender will use either retained or rolled-up interest, meaning you don’t make monthly payments.
 Instead: